07/08/2019 How to Make a Splash in Your Summer Internship

 This goes without saying, which is why it’s first on our list.
 Don’t be surprised if your new office is more conservative than campus with respect to dress code, hairstyles, intra-office communications, socialization during work hours and even noise level.
 The environment may be a lot less laid back than what you’re used to at school, especially if you’re interning in a traditional corporate setting.
 Be yourself—let your personality shine—but always be mindful of your company’s culture and do your best to follow the norms.

 Your professional self is emerging!
 An internship is a wonderful opportunity to see first-hand how one company works—how business gets done, how coworkers communicate, what makes it “tick.”
 You’ll learn a lot about the culture and what skills are required to work in different roles.
 Where do you fit in, today or in the future?
-Explore what’s interesting to you by taking notes, asking questions, seeking creative solutions, and talking with your coworkers about their work and what drives them to achieve.
+Explore what’s interesting to you by taking notes, seeking creative solutions, and talking with your coworkers about their work and what drives them to achieve.
 You may get some tough projects; others may be more enjoyable.
 Pay attention to your experiences and listen for what inspires you.

 Manage your downtime